Uriko-hime: Analysis

 Japanese scholarship argues for some relationship between this tale and Aarne-Thompson-Uther Index tale type ATU 408, "The Three Citrons", since both tales involve a maiden born of a fruit and her replacement for a false bride (in the tale type) and for evil creature Amanojaku (in Japanese versions).
-In fact, professor Hiroko Ikeda classified the story of Urikohime as type 408B in his Japanese catalogue.
+In fact, professor Hiroko Ikeda classified the story of Urikohime as type 408B in her Japanese catalogue.

 Attention has also been drawn to the motif of "The False Bride" that exists in both tales: in Urikohime, the youkai or ogress wears the skin of the slain girl.
 Folklorist Christine Goldberg recognizes that this is the motif Disguised Flayer (motif K1941 in the Motif-Index of Folk-Literature).
 This disguise is also used by heroines in other folktales.

 Professor Fanny Hagin Mayer remarked on the characters of the elderly couple that adopts Urikohime, which appear in several other Japanese folktales as a set.
 The elderly woman teaches her adopted daughter skills in weaving.